entuapi/entu/README.md

 * View all information about entity, by giving entity identification number.
 * Add new entity by providing entity_definition_keyname or simply the type of new entity and optionally parent identification number.
 * Modify existing entity properties or add new ones: API creates new property if given property_id = None, otherwise changes existing.
-* User authentication is delegated to Facebook
+* Auhtenticate user or application

 ## Screenshot